 What Are The Benefits Of Blackcurrants?

 Blackcurrants can protect your digestive, circulatory, nervous, and excretory systems.
-These fruits have been extensively studied for their anticancer properties.
+These fruits have been extensively studied for their properties that support cancer prevention.

 1. Have Anti-inflammatory Effects

 Inflammation may cause heart, liver, and kidney diseases.
-It may also induce arthritis, urinary tract infections (UTIs), and neurodegenerative disorders (Alzheimer’s disease, dementia, etc.).
+It may also induce arthritis, urinary tract infections (UTIs), and neurodegenerative disordersi XDiseases that are caused due to damage to the cells of the nervous system and affect specific body functionalities.
+(Alzheimer’s disease, dementia, etc.).
 Including foods rich in anti-inflammatory compounds in your diet can prevent/reduce the severity of this phenomenon.

 Anthocyanins are a class of polyphenols predominantly found in blackcurrants.
 Blackcurrant extracts suppress the activation of pro-inflammatory components in your immune system (3).